rossillingworth/tesb-rt-se/examples/camel/blueprint/README.txt

 Next, simply drop the src/main/resources/simple.xml or src/main/resources/recipientlist.xml in the container/deploy directory.

-Every 5 seconds, you will see the "Hello World" message in the TIF console.
+Every 5 seconds, you will see the "Hello World" message in the TESB console.
 If you used recipientlist.xml, you'll also see files created in a new result folder located under the container directory.